braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/building_campaigns/delivery_types/reeligibility.md

 ## Canvas

-To enable re-elibility for a Canvas, check **Allow users to re-enter this Canvas** in the **Entry Controls** section.
+To enable re-eligibility for a Canvas, check **Allow users to re-enter this Canvas** in the **Entry Controls** section.
 You can choose between allowing users to re-enter after the maximum duration of the Canvas, or after a specified window.

 ![Entry Controls][2]